Skip to main content

 Come meet the cousins

-At our sister zoo Northwest Trek you can meet the red wolf's cousin: the gray wolf.
-Watch the Trek pack in their forested habitat.
+At our sister zoo Northwest Trek you can meet the Red Wolf's cousin: the gray wolf.
+Watch the wolf pack in their forested habitat.